ronchaine/mush/README.md

 ## Licence
-Usually [zlib/libpng licence][zlib licence], see the individual files for details, the licencing information is at the end of the header file
+Usually [zlib/libpng licence][zlib licence], see the individual files for details, the licencing information is (usually, unless I forgot to add it) at the end of the header file.